 A possible model for the minimalist poisoning stories of EQ is C. Daly King's Obelists Fly High (1935).
 The Four of Hearts (1938), the first of EQ's series, has an airplane background, just like King's book.
 EQ was an enormous King enthusiast: see Queen's Quorum.
 There are also elements of King's solution that recall EQ books, such as There Was an Old Woman (1943).

+Ellery On His Own.
 When EQ went to Hollywood in The Devil to Pay, he became separated from Inspector Queen, the New York Police, and the whole investigative mechanism of amateur sleuth working with the police that EQ had inherited from S.S.
 Van Dine.
 EQ does much of his investigation under a pseudonym in this book, further changing his normal modus operandi, and eliminating any attempt to appeal to his reputation to get him entrée into the police investigation.
-This situation is made even more extreme in the Wrightsville novels that followed Calamity Town.
-I confess that today I regret all of these changes in EQ's approach.
-I like the old EQ better, in general.
-I am impressed with the minimalism of EQ's 1940's novels; it is a one time tour de force, and somebody had to do it.
-But as a whole, my heart is more with complexity, and I would have preferred many more of the old style early EQ novels.
+This situation is made even more extreme in the Wrightsville novels starting with Calamity Town.

 Some of the radio plays are startling for the amount of sheer mystery they contain.
 "The Adventure of Napoleon's Razor" (1939) has both the impossible disappearance of some gems, and a full murder mystery.
 The two plots are essentially separate from each other, and the reader gets two entire and very clever mysteries for the price of one.
 This is one of the most delightful of the EQ radio plays.
 The murder mystery seems like an unusual variant on the concepts in The Roman Hat Mystery and many subsequent works.
 It brings out aspects of symmetry in these concepts.